 There are generally two types of fueling equipment for CNG vehicles.

 Fast-fill fueling includes a large compressor combined with a high-pressure storage tank.
 The system fills the tank in about the same time it takes to fuel a comparable petroleum vehicle at seven to 12 gallons per minute.
 Fast-fill is commonly used for public fueling stations that can be found across the Xcel Energy service territory.

 Time-fill fueling does not have a storage system and includes a much smaller compressor.
 Time-fill typically refuels CNG vehicles overnight at a rate of about one gallon per hour and is typically used for private fleet fueling.
 The systems work best for vehicles that remain idle overnight, such as delivery vans, refuse trucks and school buses.

 For LNG fueling, the fuel typically is trucked from the plant that produces it and delivered to the location in a specially designed tank truck and put into cryogenic storage on site.

-Residential customers.
-There are more than 650 public CNG stations across the United States.
-Locate a fueling station near you. (external)
+Residential customers: There are more than 650 public CNG stations across the United States.

 Xcel Energy currently drives about 50 natural gas powered cars and trucks as part of our fleet.
 As the NGV market in Wisconsin continues to grow, we now have a compressed natural gas Honda in La Crosse, as well as several vans and pickup trucks.
 Most of our NGVs are located in Colorado at service centers where on-site fueling equipment is available.
 In Colorado, we also have vehicles that are equipped with “quick change” cylinders of compressed natural gas that are used to keep pilot lights running during natural gas service repair work.